 The second wave of experiments have been selected after two months of detailed evaluation of project outlines that had been submitted for the first Open Call.
-Evaluation was led by project partner CTA and involved 16 Independent evaluators.
-Those seven new experiments unite 19 new partners from Italy, Spain, Hungary and Turkey - among them 14 SMEs, 1 mid-cup, three research organisations and another Digital Innovation Hub external to the current network of DIGITbrain Consortium.
+The seven new experiments includes digital twin based solutions for the optimization of the beer mashing process, quality control and improvement of textile dyeing temperature control, quality control of glue application in parquet flooring manufacturing, improving the process of thermo-moulding for manufacturing of shoe insoles, predictive quality control for insulated glass machines, monitoring and control for reconfigurable presses to the improvement of continuous fiber additive manufacturing.
+The collaboration teams unite 19 new partners from Italy, Spain, Hungary and Turkey - among them 14 SMEs, 1 mid-cup, three research organisations and another Digital Innovation Hub external to the current network of DIGITbrain Consortium.

-Find here a brief overview on new beneficiaries and experiments - more detailed information will be provided soon!
+Find here a brief overview on new beneficiaries and experiments.
+More detailed information will follow soon:

 The DITAC project will focus on the investigation and implementation of methodologies to introduce Digital Twin-based solutions to the design process at Restart Srl, an SME specialized in supply (from design to material realization) of tailor-made industrial automation solutions to provide important support in case of after-sales changes.
 In the Restart case, after-sales requests for changes from the final user are not isolated and they request significant work on the machine, causing interruption of work/production.
 The DITAC project aims to reduce the efforts needed for an after-sale change, providing virtual support/simulation for the required design changes.